davyxzhang/MarioGame/README.md

   - Checking for edge of screen
   - Simple score based on time

-Developed in Eclipse IDE--will package it up once it's been finalized.
+Developed in Eclipse IDE

+Run the Mario.jar file for the demo.